xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 Each physical subinterface will be assigned 8 additional queues when it is created and with egress QoS configured.

-Bundle interface does not consume additional queues other than the queues of the physical bundle members.
+Bundle main interface with M bundle members does not consume additional queues other than the queues of the M bundle members.

 Each bundle member of a bundle subinterface will be assigned 8 additional qeueus when the bundle subinterface is created and with egress QoS configured.